Circulation control wing

-A circulation control wing (CCW) is a form of high-lift device for use on the main wing of an aircraft to increase the maximum lift coefficient.
+A circulation control wing (CCW) is a form of high-lift device for use on the main wing of an aircraft to increase the maximum lift coefficient and reduce the stalling speed.
 CCW technology has been in the research and development phase for over sixty years.
 Blown flaps were an early example of CCW.

 The CCW works by increasing the velocity of the airflow over the leading edge and trailing edge of a specially designed aircraft wing using a series of blowing slots that eject jets of high-pressure air.
 The wing has a rounded trailing edge to tangentially eject the air through the Coandă effect thus causing lift.
 The increase in velocity of the airflow over the wing also adds to the lift force through conventional airfoil lift production.

 Purpose

 The main purpose of the circulation control wing is to increase the lifting force of an aircraft at times when large lifting forces at low speeds are required, such as takeoff and landing.
 Wing flaps and slats are currently used during landing on almost all aircraft and on takeoff by larger jets.
 While flaps and slats are effective in increasing lift, they do so at a high cost of drag.
 The benefit of the circulation control wing is that no extra drag is created and the lift coefficient is greatly increased.
 It is being claimed that such a system could increase the maximum coefficient of lift in the landing configuration of a Boeing 737 by 150% to 250%, thus reducing approach speeds by 35% to 45% and landing distances by 55% to 75%; such advances in wing design could allow for a dramatic reduction in the size of the wing of a large jet airplane.